iamjaspreetsingh/Digital-Diary/README.md

  <hr>
 The password while running the code is : <br>
 Password : iamjs
-Use the password after running the code
+Use this password when you run the code